Click on the links below to find out more

-Treatment for an ACL tear will vary depending upon the patient’s individual needs.
-For example, the young athlete involved in agility sports will most likely require surgery to safely return to sports.
-The less active, usually older, individual may be able to return to a quieter lifestyle without surgery.
+A patient’s individual needs will largely determine the most suitable treatment for an ACL tear.
+For example, a young athlete involved in agility sports will most likely require surgery in order to allow them to return to sports with a reduced risk of re-injury.
+Comparatively, a less active or older individual may be able to return to a quieter lifestyle with conservative treatment.

 A torn ACL will not heal without surgery.
-However, nonsurgical treatment may be effective for patients who have a low activity level, or whose knees are clinically stable despite have an ACL rupture.
-If the overall stability of the knee is intact, Mr Slattery may recommend nonsurgical treatment and a dedicated physiotherapy regime to retrain your knee and rehabilitate your muscles.
+However, this is not to say that nonsurgical treatment is unsuitable.
+Conservative treatments may be effective for patients who lead a sedentary life or have a low activity level, or whose knees are clinically stable despite the rupture.
+Should the overall stability of the knee be intact, Dr Slattery may recommend nonsurgical treatment and a dedicated physiotherapy regime to retrain your knee and rehabilitate your muscles.

 It is a common misconception that all ACL ruptures require surgery, and there is extensive literature to support initial non-operative management in the majority of isolated injuries.
 Many patients can ski, run, play tennis or sports despite being ACL deficient.

 Bracing: a brace may be recommended to protect your knee from instability.
 To further protect your knee, you may be given crutches to help with your balance.
 A compression bandage can also be utilised to assist with swelling reduction.

 Physiotherapy: As swelling subsides, the patient will be advised to start a careful physical rehabilitation program.
 Specific exercises will restore function to your knee and strengthen the leg muscles that support it.
 Over a phased process of strength and conditioning, gradual reintroduction of strenuous activity can be undertaken.
 If at any stage patients are having symptomatic instability, then surgery needs to be carefully re-evaluated.